 20. Chapter Twenty: The twentieth chapter is a continuation of the flashback started in the nineteenth chapter.
 Griffin talks about how he started with a piece of cloth at the house in Great Portland Street and was able to make it invisible.
 After the piece of cloth, it was the turn of an old woman’s cat.
 The cat was in great pain during the process of transformation and it cried a lot.
 The next day its owner, the old woman come enquiring for the cat.
 She suspects that he has abducted her cat and has vivisected it.
 Somehow he convinces her that he doesn’t have.
 Later the cat continues crying out in pain as the drugs start taking effect.
 The next day, the old Polish landlord comes enquiring about the cat.
 They enter into an argument and Griffin grabs hold of him by the collar.
 Something rips and the landlord goes spinning into the passage.
 The landlord returns a second time and this time he pushes an eviction order into Griffin’s room from under the door.
 Griffin realises that things have gone too far so he decides to experiment on himself.
 Griffin is in great pain during the experiment, it seemed as if his body is on fire.
 He is horror struck as he sees himself turning invisible.
 His eyelids become transparent, his bones and arteries fade away.
 At midday, the landlord returns, knocking at the door insistently.
 This time Griffin answers them to gain time, and then tosses some loose paper and packing straw and turns on the gas to burn down the whole laboratory.
 After doing this he climbs out of the window, climbs on to the cistern waiting for them to smash the door and enter his lodgings.
 The landlord, along with others enters the room and everyone is astonished to see that it is empty.
 When they went away, Griffin returns to the room and sets fire to the equipment.

 21. Chapter Twenty-One: Griffin steps out of his lodgings into Oxford street after setting the whole set up on fire.
 He is initially thrilled by the idea of his new found powers of invisibility, but then soon realises that invisibility has made him more handicapped than ever.
 He is knocked about by people and horse carriages in Oxford Street.
 He has to walk in the gutter to avoid being trampled.
 He is pursued by dogs, and realises that invisibility cannot protect him from dogs.
 Wet and chilled to the core, Griffin wanders around.
 To make matters worse, the wet footprints made by him are noticed by a few people and a couple of street urchins.
 Griffin somehow manages to shake them off and comes round to Portland street where he sees the entire building where he had his lodgings blazing.
+Griffin gets to know that invisibility has brought in more disadvantages than advantages.

 22. Chapter Twenty-Two: The chapter describes how Griffin manages to enter the Omniums, a big shopping complex during closing time.
 When everyone has left he helps himself to food and warm clothing.
 He falls asleep and dreams about his Landlord and his sons, the old woman, on whose cat he had experimented.
 He also sees the last rites of his father, he dreams about falling into his father’s coffin, and feels the gravel falling on to him threatening to bury him alive.
 His dreams and troubled sleep is abruptly brought to an end when the store re-opens and the employees turn up for their duties.
 Moving in haste, he makes a lot of noise which attracts the attention of the workers.
 To avoid detection, the Invisible man throws off his newly acquired clothes.
 Griffin once again runs into the street naked and helpless after having beaten up some of the employees.
+Invisibility has robbed Griffin of the basic dignity of a human being.
+It has brought him down to the level of a beast that is looking for warmth and food.
+The euphoria that he had upon becoming invisible has dissipated and he is know a helpless outcast of the society.

 23. Chapter Twenty-Three: Griffin is once again on the road and he realises that invisibility comes with its own disadvantages – he has no shelter, no covering and to eat in the open was risky because the unassimilated food would be grotesquely visible to others.
 To wear clothes would mean foregoing the advantages of invisibility.
 Yet, to move around without clothes that too in the month of October is disadvantageous.
 Griffin therefore decides to props to cover his face, and exposed portions of his body.
 He looks for a prop shop in Drury Lane and enters one.
 Things go bad when the owner of the shop becomes suspicious of Griffin’s presence.
 He senses and feels the invisible man’s presence and takes out a gun to shoot at the invisible intruder.
 A scuffle ensues and in the process, the shopkeeper is beaten up and then put inside a bedsheet and tied inside it.
 Griffin gets hold of a mask,, dark glasses, whiskers and a wig.
 He also takes away some money from the desk drawer.